 1. The most common effect of moisture on vehicle wiring and lighting is current diverted from it's designated ground.
 T/F 2.
-"Wicking" means migration of moisture along trailer frame members.
+'Wicking'' means migration of moisture along trailer frame members.
 T/F 1.
 T 3.
 Sealed connections are impervious to: 2.
-F a) Wind driven water b) High pressure spray from pressure washers c) Migration of water entering the wiring system from a cut or abrasion d) None of the above 4.
-The best way to seal a connection against moisture is to use 3. d a) Plenty of electrical tape b) A single layer of shrink tubing c) A sealed system d) None of the above 5.
-Protecting connections from high-pressure spray and road splash is easier using: 4. c 6. a) Boots b) Protective moldings c) Convoluted tubing d) All of the above As long as a connector is not in use, it can be left open if kept isolated using electrical tape.
-T/F 5. d 7.
+F a) Wind driven waterb) High pressure spray from pressure washersc) Migration of water entering the wiring system from a cut or abrasiond) None of the above 4. he best way to seal a connection against moisture is to use 3. d a) Plenty of electrical tape b) A single layer of shrink tubing c) A sealed system d) None of the above 5.
+Protecting connections from high-pressure spray and road splash is easier using: 4. c 6. a) Boots b) Protective moldings c) Convoluted tubing d) All of the above As long as a connector is not in use, it can be left open if kept isolated using 5. d electrical tape.
+T/F ••••• 7.
 Drip loops refer to: 6.
-F ,. a) A wiring accessory that prevents water from dripping on wires under a trailer Deck b) A loop left in a length of wire that allows gravity to direct water away from electrical connections c) A special connector with a small loop for securing the wires away from moisture d) A type of loom 8.
+F a) A wiring accessory that prevents water from dripping on wires under a trailer Deck b) A loop left in a length of wire that allows gravity to direct water away from electrical connections c) A special connector with a small loop for securing the wires away from moisture d) A type of loom 8.
 Rapid temperature changes can cause sealed systems to draw in water.
 T/F 7. b 8.
 T

 9. Corros sion is commonly caused by: a) b) c) d) Moisture and dirt The interaction of moisture and plastic Moisture and salt Electrical current flowing through plastic 10.
 Batter y acid corrodes most metals found in a wiring system.
 T/F 9. c 11.
 Corros sion shows up as a dark green oily substance.
 T/F 10.
 T 12.
 Corros sion causes : 11.
 F a) b) c) d) Intermittent faults that cause lights to flicker Short circuits Increased resistance in the circuit All of the above 13.
-Avoid corrosion build up by always: 12. d a) b) c) d) Avoiding exposing wiring and lights to moisture and salt Maintain protective boots, coverings and other protective devices in good working order When possible, re-route wiring exposed to moisture and salts All of the above 14.
-Contac corros ct between two dissimilar metals can cause a galvanic reaction leading to ion.
-T/F 13. d 15.
+Avoid corrosion build up by always: 12. d a) b) c) d) Avoiding exposing wiring and lights to moisture and salt Maintain protective boots, coverings and other protective devices in good working order When possible, re-route wiring exposed to moisture and salts All of the above 14. ct between two dissimilar metals can cause a galvanic reaction leading to ion. $\ensuremath{\mathrm{T/F}}$ 13. d 15.
 Dielec tric coating reverses the action of moisture and salt.
 T/F 14.
-T 16. which or terminal to terminal movement leaves wear particles can oxidize and cause greater resistance and eventually connection failure.
-15. F a) b) c) d) Powdering Fretting Slivering Granulating 17. certain types of vibration-caused corrosion, an oxidized layer can cause ittent failure.
+T 16. or terminal to terminal movement leaves wear particles can oxidize and cause greater resistance and eventually connection failure.
+Powdering Fretting 15.
+F c) d) Slivering 17.
+Granulating certain types of vibration-caused corrosion, an oxidized layer can cause ittent failure.
 T/F 16. b 17.
 T